-STAKEHOLDER GROUP COMMUNICATIONS METHOD Affected communities Regional and district papers (Section 7.2) Television and radio Meetings with key community members (authorities, social, etc.) Activities of company's community liaison organisation, including CLO's open hours Information centers with bulletin boards, internet access and printed information on the project and ongoing activity in the company • Location of information materials and documents in communities (e.g. in the company's information centers and some additional district and settlement libraries on the Island) Active dissemination of relevant information (leaflets, brochures) • Public consultations and meetings, including dedicated information sessions on issues that may be of particular interest/concern to the affected communities, with participation of company's technical experts and the management (as required) Consultations and ongoing engagement under social impact assessment (SIA)/monitoring activity (during operation and construction in case of project expansions as appropriate) Website Site visits to project assets (except offshore due to operational and safety restrictions) Wide public of the Regional and district papers Sakhalin (Section 7.5) Television and radio Website Indigenous people (Section 7.4) IP CLO meetings with IP communities and organisations under the scope of Sakhalin Indigenous Minorities Development Plan (SIMDP), as well as other potential out-of scope activities, such as occasional presentations and meetings implemented by the company Consultations with IP communities and organisations under the scope of SIMDP IP CLO open hours • SIMDP website ( www.simdp.ru ) Information bulletins (quarterly) distributed through distribution list given in Appendix 3 and posted on SIMDP website
+STAKEHOLDER GROUP COMMUNICATIONS METHOD Television and radio Meetings with key individuals/groups representing local communities (authorities, social, etc.) Public consultations and meetings involving the company's technical experts and managers (if necessary) Open hours of the CLO specialists Information centers with bulletin boards, internet access and printed information on the project and ongoing activity in the company Location of information materials and documents in communities (e.g. in the company's information centers and some additional district and settlement libraries on the Island) Consultations and ongoing engagement under social impact assessment (SIA)/monitoring activity (during operation and construction in case of project expansions as appropriate) Website Wide public of the Regional and district papers Sakhalin (Section 6.9) Television and radio Website Indigenous people (Section 6.8) Meetings/open hours between the company's SIM engagement specialist and individuals/organisations representing Sakhalin Indigenous People (IP) Meetings with IP communities and organisations under the scope of Sakhalin Indigenous Minorities Development Plan (SIMDP), as well as other potential out-of scope activities, Organisation and maintenance of the company- sponsored events for the benefit of and proposed by Indigenous People • SIMDP website (www.simdp.ru) Information bulletins (quarterly) distributed through distribution list given in Appendix 3 and posted on SIMDP website News, reports about events implemented by the company under IP projects Company's participation in IP events by invitation of stakeholders Distribution of the SIMDP information materials and documents in places of traditional residence and traditional economic activities of the Island's Indigenous People (for example, in the company's information centers or administration buildings or

-STAKEHOLDER GROUP COMMUNICATIONS METHOD

-Press-releases, news reports about events implemented by the company under IP projects and interests

-Company's participation in IP events by invitation of stakeholders

-Distribution of the SIMDP information materials and documents in places of traditional residence and traditional economic activities of the Island's indigenous people (for example, in the company's information centers and rural libraries on the Island)

-Stakeholders in Japan Meetings

-(Section 7.8) Presentations

-Distribution of the information materials and documents in libraries

-Website

-Expert panels, working groups

-Community and other Website

-non-governmental organisations (local, Face-to-face meetings (as required)

-regional, national and Correspondence (letter and email)

-nternational) (Section 7.7, Appendix 2) Site tours to project assets (except offshore due to the operational and safety restrictions)

-Media (Section 7.9) Press releases

-Good news stories

-Website

-Face-to-face meetings (as required)

-Media briefings, interviews and site visits for mass media representative travelling to Sakhalin (as required) - except tours to the offshore assets due to the operational and safety restrictions
+STAKEHOLDER GROUP COMMUNICATIONS METHOD libraries in the Indigenous People communities) Stakeholders in Japan (Section 6.12) Meetings Presentations Distribution of the information materials and documents in libraries Website Expert panels, working groups Community and other non-governmental organisations (local, regional, national and international) (Section 6.11, Appendix 2) Website Face-to-face meetings (as required) Correspondence (letter and email) Media (Section 6.13) Press releases Good news stories Website Face-to-face meetings (as required) Media briefings, interviews and site visits for mass media representative travelling to Sakhalin (as required) - except tours to the offshore assets due to the operational and safety restrictions Media visits

-Media visits and briefings